 Nebbity is a kaleidoscope of velvet and cuteness.
 Producing a variety of solely handmade garments from skirts to 2-piece sets, their clothing is designed for the current youth.
 You can find a spectrum of colours within their creations, ranging from soft pastel tones to richer darker hues.
 Selling a good mix of form-fitting and A-line silhouettes, Nebbity offers both ready-to-wear and bespoke pieces.

-Essentially specialising in festivalwear, I can see many of their creations be made into wearable everyday staples.
-Nebbity is the type of brand that would be ex-squat ravers wet dream – they have their solid market.
-Living in London, I know for sure there’d be a lot of females (more so in the streetwear community) who would sport their boob tubes with wide leg utility jeans and TNs or 720s.
+Essentially specialising in festivalwear, I can see many of their creations being transformed into wearable everyday staples.
+Nebbity is the type of brand that would be ‘ex-squat ravers‘ wet dream – they have their solid market.
+Living in London, I know for sure there’d be a lot of females (more so in the streetwear community) who would sport their boob tubes with wide leg utility jeans and TNs.

 Maybe I’m biased because I would wear their collections over and beyond writing about them, but I kind of wish Nebbity had more clout.
 I’m not saying they’re slept on; they’re very much known within circles, just not hyped about enough.
 Hughes is the type of designer I can imagine in 2 years trading on Dollskill, and doing partnerships with similar cult brand – Sugarthrillz.

 There’s something about Nebbity – something really unique and special, that goes beyond the smell of Boomtown.

 *All images are sourced from Nebbity’s official website and Instagram account.
 We are not responsible for the source of the images beyond these entities.
 Ragged Culture Publishing Ltd does not own copyright to these images.
 All rights reserved.*